 Water Conservation Tips

 Lastly, you can follow a few simple tips to conserve water in your garden.
 Check your garden for any leaks or pipes that need to be fixed.
-Ensure to water plants only when needed and in the morning or evening when temperatures are cooler.
+Water plants only when needed and in the morning or evening when temperatures are cooler.
 Additionally, use a layer of mulch around your plants and group plants with similar water needs together so you don’t have to water them as frequently.

 Intercropping and Crop Rotation